-We talked to Juliet Dale from ‘The Great Eco Challenge’ about her recent Eco Neighbourhood Clean Up.
+We talked to Juliet Dale from ‘The Great Eco Journey’ about her recent Eco Neighbourhood Clean Up.

 What you need, where to you go and how to be safe when cleaning up around your local parks, streams and beaches in NZ.

 Read on for her top tips on a successful neighbourhood clean up.

 Why is it important to pick up rubbish in NZ?

 J: By 2050 there could be more plastic than fish (by weight) in the ocean – How.
 Absolutely.
 Mind.
 Boggling is that?